University Handbook, Section G:

 G62 The Statistical Laboratory.
 Consulting and computational services of this laboratory are available to faculty, unclassified professionals, and students at Kansas State University, including those associated with the Kansas Agricultural Experiment Station.

 G63 University Libraries.
-Hale Library and branch libraries (in buildings housing architecture and design, physics, and veterinary medicine).
+Hale Library and branch libraries (in buildings housing architecture and design, physics, veterinary medicine, and at the Polytechnic campus).
 (Discussed under Major Resources, J1.)

 Faculty Publication Support